-I have a friend whose young teenage son plays video games with other kids all over the world: London, to California, to their next door neighbor.
-The other day he overheard one of the boys telling another gamer through the microphone that their family would be going on a beach vacation to [city name redacted] and that they’d be gone for a week.
+Picture this: A young teenage boy plays video games with other kids all over the world: London, to California, to their next door neighbor.
+The boy tellins another gamer through the microphone that their family would be going on a beach vacation to [city name redacted] and that they’d be gone for a week.

 So it’s increasingly more important to teach kids boundaries for their communication, both through technology or in person.

 Topics that are appropriate with family may not be appropriate with stranger or acquaintance.
 Topics that are appropriate with friends on the school yard may not be appropriate for Christmas dinner with Grandma.

-This activity allows students and educators to come up with appropriate and inappropriate topics of conversation with different types of people, as these can be subjective regionally and culturally.
+This communication skills worksheet allows students and educators to work together to come up with appropriate and inappropriate topics of conversation with different types of people, as these can be subjective regionally and culturally.